codeup-germain/capstone/README.md

 ### Prepare
 [(Back to top)](#table-of-contents)
 <!-- Describe your prepare process -->
-- The json files that were gathered from the Riot api
+- From json files that were gathered from the Riot api, functions were created that would build a dataframe of both team, and individual stats from the 20 minute mark.
+- Columns were renamed to change the team id's of 100 to blue and 200 to red.

 ### Explore
 [(Back to top)](#table-of-contents)